Search

 • Monitoring inventory so that stock is not moved more than necessary.

-• Use conveyors, slides, or chutes to link workstations/storage areas or reduce carrying distance.
+• Use conveyors, slides, or chutes to link workstations and storage areas to reduce carrying distance.

 • Use an "air" table to help slide packages across a surface.